Ronaldo becomes first player to win 400 games in Europe's top-five leagues this millennium | Goal.com

 Juventus, who on Tuesday downed Messi's Barcelona side 3-0 at Camp Nou to seal top spot in their Champions League group, are back in action on Wednesday when they host Atalanta in Serie A.

-Andrea Pirlo's charges currently lie in fourth place in the standings, three points behind leaders Milan.
+Andrea Pirlo's charges currently lie in fourth place in the standings, three points behind leaders AC Milan.